Ujjwal5705/Stock-Prediction-Portal/README.md

 ---
 ## Classification
-Classification is a type of Supervised learning in which main focus is to predict a label or category based on input data but it has nothing to do with Stock price prediction so it's of no use for our project.
+Classification is a type of Supervised learning in which main focus is to predict a label or category based on input data.

 ## Regression
 Regression is a type of machine learning in which the ultimate goal is to predict continuous numerical values.

+# Understanding the Project
+- Stock prices change constantly and are influenced by the numerous factors from the past
+- Human Emotions can trigger changes in a stock price
+- Follows market trends (upwards and downwards)
+- ....many other complex factors

+> So, Classification has nothing to do with our problem resolution.
+Basic Regression can not produce output datasets considering above conditions.
+To solve this we introduced an extended version of regression, **LSTM (Long Short-Term Memory)** model. **LSTMs** are like regression with built-in memory.

+> LSTMs can remember and learn from the past events and can predict the stock price. **Stock market data is a Time Series data**.
+So, the LSTM are specifically designed for such type of data.
+Therefore, LSTM is the best fit for this project.